This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

-2. Guinea pig Anti-TRPC6 Antibody, preincubated with the control peptide antigen.
+2. Guinea pig Anti-TRPC6 Antibody, preincubated with the negative control antigen.

 Transient receptor potential (TRP) channels are relatively non-selective ion channels enabling the exchange of cations down their electrochemical gradient.
 This exchange enables the intracellular rise in Na+ and Ca2+ concentration and ultimately in the cell membrane depolarization, important for action potential propagation and muscle contraction1.
 They are activated by an extremely broad range of stimuli namely, temperature, voltage, pH, endocrine factors as well as signaling molecules2.